1st Person to run the entire Welsh 3 Peaks Challenge

 Total Distance – 218km (135 miles) & Total Elevation – 7.5km

-Isaac actually ran 233km as he went the wrong way a few times and covered 8,450m of elevation
+Isaac actually ran 233km as he went the wrong way a few times and covered 8,450m of elevation, almost the height of Everest!

 Total estimated time – 4 days (96 hours) sleeping 6 hours, running 12 hours with resting/recovery 6 hours.
 Isaac took 3 days, 4 hours, 25 minutes, and 4 seconds faster than schedule.